- E-mailmarry-anne.karlsen@uib.no

-Marry-Anne Karlsen is a researcher at Centre for Women’s and Gender Research (SKOK).
-She has a background in human geography and social anthropology.
+Marry-Anne Karlsen has a background in human geography and social anthropology.
 Her research interests cover migration, the welfare state, and border politics.
 Her most recent book Migration Control and Access to Welfare: The Precarious Inclusion of Irregular Migrants in Norway was published as an open access monograph on Routledge (2021).

-She was awarded an ERC Starting Grant in 2022 for her project Contested Knowledges in and through Asylum Litigation (ASYKNOW), which will start in 2023.
+She was awarded an ERC Starting Grant in 2022 for her project Contested Knowledges in and through Asylum Litigation (ASYKNOW).

-Karlsen is currently heading a work package for the RCN-funded project, TemPro: Temporary protection as a durable solution?
-The 'return turn' in asylum policies in Europe, which investigates the increased use of temporary terms of asylum for people with a recognized need for protection in Norway, Denmark, Germany, and the UK.
-The project is a collaboration between legal scholars and ethnographers.
+Karlsen headed a work package for the RCN-funded project, TemPro: Temporary protection as a durable solution?
+The 'return turn' in asylum policies in Europe, which investigated the increased use of temporary terms of asylum for people with a recognized need for protection in Norway, Denmark, Germany, and the UK.
+The project was a collaboration between legal scholars and ethnographers.
 Karlsen co-edit with Jessica Schultz the living web resource Interdisciplinarity in Migration Research: Combining law and anthropology.

 From 2016-2020, Karlsen worked as a postdoctoral fellow on the RCN-funded project Waiting for an uncertain future: the temporalities of irregular migration (WAIT).
 Here she uses temporality as an analytical lens to examine power relations and experiences related to irregularized migration.
 Together with Christine Jacobsen and Shahram Khosravi, she co-edited the volume Waiting and the Temporalities of irregular migration, which provides theoretical and empirical nuance to the concept of waiting in migration research.
 The volume, published on Routledge (2021), is open access, and can be freely downloaded.